INL/corpus-frontend/README.md

 ## Main configuration file

-The main settings for the corpus-frontend application are configured in a file named `corpus-frontend.properties`.

-> **NOTE:** actually, the filename must match the name of your `.war`, so if your war is not named `corpus-frontend.war` but `corpus-ui.war`, the config file should be named `corpus-ui.properties`.
+Corpus-Frontend is configured using a `properties` file.

-The application will normally look for this file in the same configuration directory as BlackLab.
-That is, the following locations will be searched, starting from the first:
+The application will normally look for this file in the same places as BlackLab.
+That is, the following locations, starting from the top:

 - `BLACKLAB_CONFIG_DIR` environment variable (configure this in your servlet container, e.g. Tomcat)
 - `$HOME/.blacklab` (Linux) or `%USERDIR%/.blacklab` (Windows)
 - `/etc/blacklab` (Linux)

-> **NOTE:** if you don't want to use BlackLab's config directory, specify the `CORPUS_FRONTEND_CONFIG_DIR` environment variable or place the file in the same directory as the `.war` file.
-The latter method also works if you want to run multiple instances of the frontend on the same server.
+The file name must be the same as the `context path` of the corpus-frontend application.
+That's the URL under which the corpus-frontend is reachable in the browser.
+Unless you changed it, it's just the name of the `.war` file.
+For example:
+- for `corpus-frontend.war` -> `/corpus-frontend` in browser -> `corpus-frontend.properties` in any of the above locations
+- for `my-frontend.war` -> `/my-frontend` in browser -> `my-frontend.properties` file name
+- for `/test/corpus-frontend` in browser, the file should be in the `test/corpus-frontend.properties` dir in above locations.

 Example file (most values shown here are the default values):